Rice Production with Ozuchi Village

 How Your Trip Makes a Difference

-Did you know – every time you travel with B&R it contributes to the Slow Fund?
+Did you know – every time you travel with B&R, you contribute to the Slow Fund?

-Each booking contributes $20 to the fund which is then matched by B&R. Every traveller booked means a total of $40 is allocated to projects around the world to directly impact the environment and communities where you travel.
+B&R contributes 5% of our annual profits to projects around the world that directly impact the environment and communities where you travel.